 What is the maximum length/diameter (L/D) ratio for low strain integrity (PIT) tests?

-The answer depends on pile uniformity, soil strength, and actual length and diameter.
-Under good conditions, L/D may exceed 30, and even reach 60.
-See also Question 1031
+The maximum length/diameter ratio depends on pile uniformity, soil strength, and the actual length and diameter measurements.
+Under good conditions, the L/D ratio may exceed 30 — even reaching 60.
+For more information click here.

-Assuming a drilled pile is not yet installed, a good alternative for high L/Ds is Thermal Integrity Profiling, which has been applied to drilled shafts, bored piles, augercast piles, CFA piles, micropiles, and soil nails.
-For more information visit the TIP page.
-Thermal Integrity Profiling evaluates concrete quality and uniformity as a function of the complete pile length and has no depth limit.
-See Question 1101.
+If the drilled pile is not installed, Thermal Integrity Profiling (TIP) is an alternative testing method for piles with high L/D ratios.
+Engineers and researchers have applied the TIP method to drilled shafts, bored piles, augercast piles, CFA piles, micropiles, and soil nails.
+Please visit the TIP for more information on how Thermal Integrity Profiling evaluates concrete quality and uniformity as a function of the complete pile length without depth limit hindrance.